 We crowdsourced interactions between human players in the CerealBar game.
 We also designed and trained a neural network agent to play as the follower in CerealBar.
 Our approach makes contributions in modeling, learning, and evaluation.
-The CerealBar game, data, and modeling approach is described in Suhr et al. 2019 (to appear at EMNLP 2019).
+The CerealBar game, data, and modeling approach is described in Suhr et al. 2019 (EMNLP 2019).

 This research was supported by grant No. 1750499, a Google Focused Award, an AI2 KSC Award, a Workday Faculty Award, Unity, and an Amazon Cloud Credits Grant.
 This material is based on work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1650441.
 We thank Valts Blukis, Jin Sun, and Mark Yatskar for their comments and suggestions, and the workers who participated in our data collection for their contributions.

 Also thanks to SQuAD for allowing us to use their code to create this website!

 You can check out our YouTube playlist containing the game guide and recorded games between two humans and between a human and the trained agent.